Anurag0207/Real-time-Emotion-Detection/README.md

-# Real-time-Emotion-Detection
-Real-Time Emotion Detection with TensorFlow
+#Real-time Emotion Detection with TensorFlow
+##Overview
-This project implements real-time emotion detection using a convolutional neural network (CNN) model trained on facial expression images.
-The model is built using TensorFlow and Keras, and it detects emotions such as anger, disgust, fear, happiness, neutral, sadness, and surprise.
+Real-Time Emotion Detection project utilizes a Convolutional Neural Network (CNN) model trained on facial expression images to detect seven emotions: anger, disgust, fear, happiness, neutral, sadness, and surprise.
+The model is implemented using TensorFlow and Keras and deployed in real-time using OpenCV for webcam capture.

-Model Architecture
+##Model Architecture
-The emotion detection model architecture consists of multiple layers of separable convolutional, activation, batch normalization, dropout, and pooling layers.
-The architecture is defined in the model.py file using the TensorFlow and Keras APIs.
+The emotion detection model architecture is built with TensorFlow and Keras APIs.
+It consists of multiple layers including separable convolutional, activation, batch normalization, dropout, and pooling layers.
+For detailed implementation, refer to model.py.

-Training
+##Training
-The model is trained using a dataset of facial expression images.
-The training process is implemented in the train.py file, which includes data preprocessing, model training, and evaluation.
+The model is trained using a labeled dataset of facial expression images.
+The training process, implemented in train.py, includes data preprocessing, model training, and evaluation.
 The best weights of the trained model are saved to a file for later use in real-time detection.

-Real-Time Emotion Detection
+##Real-Time Emotion Detection
-Real-time emotion detection is achieved using OpenCV for webcam capture and the pre-trained model.
-The model architecture and weights are loaded from files, and then the webcam feed is processed frame by frame.
-Emotion labels are assigned to each frame based on the model predictions, and the detected emotions are overlayed on the video feed.
+Real-time emotion detection is achieved by loading the pre-trained model and weights using OpenCV for webcam capture.
+The webcam feed is processed frame by frame, and emotion labels are assigned to each frame based on model predictions.
+Detected emotions are overlayed on the video feed.

-Getting Started
+##Getting Started
-To use this project, follow these steps:
+To use this project:

 Clone the repository to your local machine.
-Install the required dependencies by running pip install -r requirements.txt.
+Install the required dependencies listed in requirements.txt.
+Download the dataset from Google Drive.
-Train the model using python train.py.
+Train the model by running python train.py.
 Run real-time emotion detection using python real_time_emotion_detection.py.
 Dependencies
 TensorFlow